15 Process Automation Examples

 Success in business requires consistent and predictable cash flow.
 With automation, organizations can seamlessly create invoices, deliver them on specified dates, send payment reminders to customers, maintain electronic payment records, and assist with account reconciliation.
 In addition to getting paid faster, process automation reduces the occurrence of costly human mistakes.

-Business process management software makes it easy for organizations to keep track of their operations, as well as design, test, and implement efficient workflows.
+Business process management software makes it easy for organizations to keep track of their operations and design, test, and implement efficient workflows.
 An intuitive dashboard provides a global overview of open tasks and projects, helping to identify potential bottlenecks before they can impact productivity.

 Logistics and supply chain management